frelichwiktor/Site-crawler/README.md

-# Basic site crawler
+# Site crawler

-This is a basic site crawler that visits websites either from a provided text file (urls.txt), an XML sitemap, or both.
-It checks if the DOM content is loaded and logs any issues encountered.
-Additionally, the crawler detects 404 Not Found errors, 500 Internal Server Errors, and analyzes page load performance metrics, saving the results in separate files.
+This is a robust site crawler that visits websites either from a provided text file (urls.txt), an XML sitemap, or both.
+It authenticates through the Matrix DXP system, checks if the DOM content is loaded, and logs any issues encountered along the way.

+The crawler provides comprehensive monitoring capabilities including:
+- Immediate CSV logging of performance data for each page (resilient to crashes)
+- Detection of 404 Not Found errors and 500 Internal Server Errors
+- Real-time analysis of page load performance metrics
+- Custom URL suffix support for testing cache behavior

+Performance data is saved incrementally after each page is crawled, ensuring no data loss even if the program terminates unexpectedly.
+Results are organized in separate files for easy analysis, with a detailed summary provided upon completion.

 ## Installation